-Data from one human case report and an animal study suggest that calcium may be helpful in beta blocker overdose [Love 1996], [Pertoldi 1998].
-Additional data may be necessary to further define the role of calcium gluconate in the treatment of beta-blocker overdose.
+Data from one human case report and an animal study suggest that calcium gluconate may be helpful in beta blocker overdose [Love 1996], [Pertoldi 1998].
+Clinical experience also suggests the utility of calcium gluconate in the treatment of beta-blocker overdose [Kerns 2007].

 Calcium channel blocker overdose

-Data from a limited number of patients suggests the use of calcium may be beneficial for the treatment of hemodynamically unstable calcium channel blocker overdose refractory to other treatments [Perkins 1978], [Ramoska 1993].
-Additional data may be necessary to further define the role of calcium gluconate in the treatment of calcium channel blocker overdose.
+Data from a limited number of patients suggest the use of calcium gluconate may be beneficial for the treatment of hemodynamically unstable calcium channel blocker overdose refractory to other treatments [Perkins 1978], [Ramoska 1993].
+Clinical experience also suggests the utility of calcium gluconate in the treatment of calcium channel blocker overdose [Kerns 2007].

-Based on the American Heart Association (AHA) Guidelines for Cardiopulmonary Resuscitation and Emergency Cardiovascular Care, calcium gluconate, although based on limited evidence, is an effective and recommended treatment in the setting of calcium channel blocker overdose.
+Based on the American Heart Association (AHA) Guidelines for Cardiopulmonary Resuscitation and Emergency Cardiovascular Care, the Experts Consensus Recommendations for the Management of Calcium Channel Blocker Poisoning in Adults, and the American College of Cardiology/American Heart Association/Heart Rhythm Society (ACC/AHA/HRS) Guideline on the evaluation and management of patients with bradycardia and cardiac conduction delay, calcium gluconate is an effective and recommended treatment option in the setting of calcium channel blocker overdose.

 Hydrofluoric acid burn